0xWOLAND/website/src/content/blog/escardo-part-1.md

 We maintain a finite assignment `asg` that fixes the values of a few coordinates so far. `evalP` determines whether this cylinder already forces the truth value of `p`.
 If `evalP p asg` returns `Right True`, then $p$ is already true for every infinite bitstream extending `asg`.
 Then we can just stop and produce a total oracle by calling `extend`, which fills every unspecified bit (at this current point) with a default value (`False`).

-***But what does this mean?*** Think of the Catnro space as the set of all infinite binary sequences
+***But what does this mean?*** Think of the Cantor space as the set of all infinite binary sequences

 $$
     000000000... \\